Survey – How do you like to learn online?

 Mrs.

-Wright, Dr. Hudson, and Ms. Tesdahl all wrapped lots of presents over the holidays.
+Wright, Dr. Hudson, and Ms. Tesdahl all wrapped lots of presents over

 Mrs. Wright wrapped four times as many as Dr. Hudson (remember,